-The university and Gov. Jay Inslee's office announced Lura Powell's appointment to the WSU Board of Regents on Monday morning.
-Her term runs to 2019, and she will take the seat vacated by Fran Forgette, a Tri-City attorney, whose term ended in the fall.
+The university and Gov. Jay Inslee’s office announced Lura Powell’s appointment to the WSU Board of Regents this morning.
+She will take the seat being vacated by the departure of Fran Forgette, a Tri-Cities attorney.

-WSU also has figured heavily in Powell's activities.
-She was involved in the past two chancellor searches for the Tri-City campus, including the one that brought Chancellor H. Keith Moo-Young last summer.
-She also was part of the group that developed the plan for converting the campus to a full four-year program.
+Along with participating in the last two chancellor searches for the Tri-Cities campus, including the one that brought Chancellor H. Keith Moo-Young last summer, Powell also was part of the group that developed the plan for converting the campus to a full four-year program.

 Powell recently resigned as chairwoman of the board of the Washington State Life Sciences Discovery Fund, a multimillion dollar program that finances life sciences research.
 She also sat on the commission that redrew the 10th congressional district’s boundaries in 2011.